elmahio/documentation/docs/elmah-io-apps-fixes.md

 ---
 title: Show quick fixes and Stack Overflow answers on elmah.io
 description: Utilize elmah.io's built-in Fixes app to include quick fixes and/or related answers from Stack Overflow on the extended details view.
+howto_steps:
+  - name: Install the Fixes app
+    text: Log in to elmah.io, go to the log settings page, click the Apps tab, locate the Fixes app, and click Install.
+  - name: Enable or disable sections
+    text: Use the two toggles to independently enable or disable the Quick Fixes section and the Stack Overflow section.
+  - name: Save the configuration
+    text: Click Save to add the app to your log.
+Only enabled sections will be shown on the extended details view, and no requests are made to Stack Overflow if the SHOW STACK OVERFLOW toggle is disabled.
 ---

 # Install Fixes for elmah.io